 The Root of Gospel Obedience

-On this Reformation Sunday let the great Martin Luther express the root of gospel obedience.
-In his magnificent essay called "The Freedom of a Christian" (published in 1520), he said that the renewed mind of the Christian ought to think like this,
+Let the great Martin Luther express the root of gospel obedience.
+In his magnificent essay called “The Freedom of a Christian” (published in 1520), he said that the renewed mind of the Christian ought to think like this,

 Although I am an unworthy and condemned man, my God has given me in Christ all the riches of righteousness and salvation without any merit on my part, out of pure, free mercy, so that from now on I need nothing except faith which believes that this is true.
 Why should I not therefore freely, joyfully, with all my heart, and with an eager will do all things which I know are pleasing and acceptable to such a Father who has overwhelmed me with his inestimable riches?
-(Philadelphia: Fortress Press, 1960, 304)

 In other words, for a person who is born again and stands justified before God with inestimable riches in him, covetousness with all its impurities is utterly unfitting and out of the question.
 They can’t go together.
 This is the way Paul wants people to obey God.
 This is gospel (evangelical) obedience rather than legal obedience.

-Why Paul Threatens Hell for Not Doing This
+Why Paul Threatens Hell

-One final question remains: if the Paul's goal is to motivate Christians to obey with this kind of inner, free, joyful gospel obedience, why does he now threaten that if they don't, they will miss heaven and go to hell?
+One final question remains: If the Paul’s goal is to motivate Christians to obey with this kind of inner, free, joyful gospel obedience, why does he now threaten that if they don’t, they will miss heaven and go to hell?

 For this is indeed what he does in verses 5 and 6: